mia-platform/documentation/docs/runtime_suite/crud-service.md

 ### Create

+It's possible to create one or more documents in a collection.
+If in MongoDB the collection doesn't exist the collection is create automatically.
+A document can be created in three different ways:

+- inserting a single JSON document
+- inserting multiple JSON documents (bulk)
+- insert or update on or more JSON document

+#### Insert a single document

 To create a Collection document use *POST* request and pass, in the body of the request, the JSON representation of the new document.
 For example if you want to store a new document in the exposed collection ```plates``` you need to create a JSON like this one:

 ```json